 To support the intended learning outcomes the course address basic normative ethics, the history of research ethics, the utility or importance of research, risks and burdens for research participants and other affected parties, protection of privacy and personal data, informed consent and kinds of research where informed consent may be difficult to obtain, risk-benefit analysis, ethics review, good research practice, research misconduct, publication ethics, open science and the FAIR-principles, conflicts of interest, the researcher as an authority and ethical aspects of external engagement, relevant legislation, issues arising from doing research at a Swedish authority, and responsible research and innovation.

 The course includes lectures, assignments, and literature reading.
 In addition to the lectures, there will be discussion exercises, group work and independent study of the required reading.
-Note that this is a course that requires full time study.
+Note that this is a course that requires full time study and that presence in all scheduled meetings is required.
 We kindly ask you to bear this in mind when selecting your course dates.

 To be prioritized in the admission to the course, applicants have to be admitted to a PhD programme at LTH.
 Doctoral students enrolled from January 1st 2021 and on have the highest priority, as the course is compulsory for these students.

 The course corresponds to 3 credits in third-cycle (PhD) studies (with Pass and Fail as available grades).

 The European Code of Conduct for Research Integrity Revised Edition

 Senior lecturer Daniela Cutas, Department of Medical Ethics, email@example.com